SEARCH

 Helping Others with Grief and Loss

-Individuals who are grieving can benefit from the support of others.
+Individuals that are grieving can benefit from the support of others.
 Some guidelines for helping someone who is grieving are:

 • Take some kind of action - a phone call, a card, a hug, attend the funeral - offer specific help.